Having a Dentbros Puppy – All you need to know

-If you are interested in having a puppy from me, please send an email in the first instance telling me a bit about yourselves and what sort of home you can offer.
+If you are interested in having a puppy from me, you can fill in a Puppy application form.
+This will tell me a bit about yourself and what sort of home you can offer.
 If you haven’t got the time to do this, then you haven’t got the time for a Border Collie.
 I need to know something about you, before discussing the possibility of you having one of my puppies.
 A great deal of time and commitment is put into rearing and socialising my puppies and I only want the best for them so please do not be offended if I ask you lots of questions.
-I will ask you to complete a questionnaire to make sure that I have all the information I need about you and the home you are providing.

 What makes an ideal home?

 I prefer my puppies to go to family homes, as they make brilliant pets.
 As they are Border Collies I do like them to be given the opportunity to do some training, whether in obedience, agility, flyball or any other dog activity.
 However, I have decided that I prefer them not to go to ‘working’ homes, as they have been lovingly bred and raised in my home and I want them to enjoy family life – they must be pets first.